Leaving Mixpanel?

 How is the pricing different from Mixpanel?

 It is flat and cheap, and it never meters your sites or your teammates.
-Overage is $5 per million events (a tenth of the ~$50 the big tools charge), every charge gets an emailed receipt, and the dashboard never locks.
-Self-hosting the binary is unlimited and free forever.
+Overage is $6 per million (a fraction of what the big hosted tools charge per million), every charge gets an emailed receipt, and the dashboard never locks.
+There is no free tier; the 14-day trial at Pro limits is the free experience.

 What does smolanalytics not do that Mixpanel does?

-No session replay, feature flags, or experiments, on purpose.
-If you need those, keep Mixpanel for them. smolanalytics is for the teams who mostly want funnels, retention, paths, and a straight answer on what to fix, that they own and can ask in plain English.
+The one thing it does not do is pixel-perfect DOM session replay, so if you need video-style recording, keep Mixpanel for that.
+Everything else is now in the box: feature flags, A/B experiments, heatmaps, surveys, and an event-based session inspector, on top of funnels, retention, paths, and a straight answer on what to fix, that you own and can ask in plain English.

 Get the verdict, not another dashboard.